Ab Exercise Videos

 Clarifying the Myths

-exercises is exactly this, it is important to get this out of the way.
-If
+It is important to get this myth out of the way because many people often

-you are overweight and want to reveal your six-pack which lies underneath your
+you are overweight and want to reveal the six-pack which lies underneath the

 Another misconception